Why I Climb Big Rocks > Part 3 – Loner

 I reached the haulbag with just enough rope and pulled it from the crack.

-But I’d made a marvellous error.
+But I’d made a marvelous error.

 Weighing much less than me, the haulbag rocketed 30 meters up towards the belay, while I fell in the opposite direction.